John Cho talks Searching, Star Trek and Sundance

 We have not seen them.

 Chaganty: So basically, this film, on the script, we're always talking about the plot.
 But if you pause this movie, you can always see other things.
-So once you see this film, try and look at anywhere apart from the main action.
+So once you see this film, try and look anywhere apart from the main action.
 Pay attention for clues.
-Every single line of text in this movie, whether it's the side text messages, if you open up iMessage, or every single email, or every single description of every Finder file: What date that was added, the size of the file, the type of the file, every time, every single website.
+Every single line of text in this movie, whether it's the side text messages, if you open up iMessage, or every single email, or every single description of every Finder file: what date that was added, the size of the file, the type of the file, every time, every single website.
 It was all written by us for this movie.
-Every single line sort of line had to have added significance.
-And there was a lot of clues, side stories, sub-plots everything going on.
+Every single line had to have added significance.
+And there were a lot of clues, side stories, subplots everything going on.
 So we had a lot of time for fun.

-Cho: I felt you a little lost.
+Cho: I felt a little lost.
 I was struggling with my performance the whole movie.
-It turned out okay.
+It turned out OK.

 Chaganty: He's great, he's great.